 If you simply direct the stderr of postgres into a file, you will have log output, but the only way to truncate the log file is to stop and restart the server.
-This might be OK if you are using PostgreSQL in a development environment, but few production servers would find this behavior acceptable.
+This might be acceptable if you are using PostgreSQL in a development environment, but few production servers would find this behavior acceptable.

-Alternatively, you might prefer to use an external log rotation program, if you have one that you are already using with other server software.
+Alternatively, you might prefer to use an external log rotation program if you have one that you are already using with other server software.
 For example, the rotatelogs tool included in the Apache distribution can be used with PostgreSQL.
 To do this, just pipe the server's stderr output to the desired program.
 If you start the server with pg_ctl, then stderr is already redirected to stdout, so you just need a pipe command, for example:

 pg_ctl start | rotatelogs /var/log/pgsql_log 86400

-Another production-grade approach to managing log output is to send it all to syslog and let syslog deal with file rotation.
+Another production-grade approach to managing log output is to send it to syslog and let syslog deal with file rotation.
 To do this, set the configuration parameter log_destination to syslog (to log to syslog only) in postgresql.conf.
 Then you can send a SIGHUP signal to the syslog daemon whenever you want to force it to start writing a new log file.
 If you want to automate log rotation, the logrotate program can be configured to work with log files from syslog.

-Note that all the solutions described above take care of starting new log files at configurable intervals, but they do not handle deletion of old, no-longer-interesting log files.
+Note that all the solutions described above take care of starting new log files at configurable intervals, but they do not handle deletion of old, no-longer-useful log files.
 You will probably want to set up a batch job to periodically delete old log files.
 Another possibility is to configure the rotation program so that old log files are overwritten cyclically.